microsoft/pxt-adafruit/docs/reference/bluetooth/bluetooth-pairing.md

 1. Go into Settings
 2. Select Bluetooth
 3. Switch your micro:bit into 'pairing mode' using the steps above
 4. Wait until 'PAIRING MODE!' has finished scrolling across the micro:bit display.
-You should see your micro:bit listed on your Windows smartphone with a name something like 'BBC micro:bit [zatig]'.
+You should see your micro:bit listed on your Windows smartphone with a name something like '@boardname@ [zatig]'.
 Note that the 5 characters in brackets at the end will vary.
 5. On the Windows smartphone, tap the micro:bit named in the device list.
 This will initiate the pairing process.
 6. The micro:bit will display a left pointing arrow and the Windows smartphone will pop up a box into which you will be invited to enter a "pin" (Personal Identity Number).
 7. Press button A on the micro:bit and watch carefully as the micro:bit displays a sequence of 6 random numbers.
 You may find it easier to write them down than to remember them.